Quiver representations over a quasi-Frobenius ring and Gorenstein-projective modules: Model structures on quiver representations over a quasi-Frobenius ring

 This section is devoted to the description of two model structures on the category of quiver representations over a quasi-Frobenius ring.
-As we will see, this yields to (nontrivial) model structures on the category of modules over a large class of (not necessarily quasi-Frobenius) rings (see Theorem $\ref{modelmodule}$).
-If not specified, modules are assumed to be $left$ modules.
+As we will see, this yields two (nontrivial) model structures on the category of modules over a large class of (not necessarily quasi-Frobenius) rings, see Theorem~\ref{modelmodule}.
+If not specified, modules are assumed to be \emph{left} modules.
 The category of left $R$-modules will be denoted by $\Mod(R)$ for any unitary (not necessarely commutative) ring $R$.
 Then the category $\Mod(R^{op})$ is the category of right $R$-modules.
 We stress the fact that we do not restrict our interest to finitely generated modules.
-We begin by recalling the standard model structure on the category of modules over a quasi-Frobenius ring, which can be found in \cite{Hov99}, and in a more general setting in \cite{Pir86}.
+We begin by recalling the standard model structure on the category of modules over a quasi-Frobenius ring, which is described in \cite{Hov99}, and in a more general setting in \cite{Pir86}.

-\begin{definition} A Noetherian (not necessarely commutative) ring $R$ is $quasi$-$Frobenius$ if it is injective both as a left and right $R$-module. \end{definition}
+\begin{definition} A Noetherian (not necessarely commutative) ring $R$ is \emph{quasi-Frobenius} if it is injective both as a left and right $R$-module. \end{definition}